brett-owen/tf2-kothbball/README.md

 **tf2-kothbball** is a SourceMod plugin for Team Fortress 2, enabling a king of the hill style gameplay mode for Team Fortress 2 Basketball.

+You can set the cvar `kothbball_enabled` to `0` to disable the mod, by default it's enabled.

 In-game, use `!add` in chat to join the game, `!remove` in chat to return to spectator.
 Using `!mystatus` in chat will show your current status as well.
 Players can use `!streaks` to show the top win streaks for the server.